skrey/yellow-extensions/core/README.md

 Core plugin 0.6.3
 =================
-Core features for your website.
+Core functionality for your website.

 How do I install this?
 ----------------------